dmwyatt/gh_repo_download/README.md

 Here's stuff that "interesting" in the sense that they explain the core of the project.

+### Token counting

+We provide a [token](https://platform.openai.com/tokenizer) count for the text file.
+The interesting thing about this is that the token count is done in-browser via a packaging of the python `tiktoken` library via WASM.

+Counting tokens isn't exactly a trivial task.
+By doing it on the client we take a load off the server.
+The tradeoff is that it's a bit more than 4MB to download.

 ### ZIP files

 To download a given repo, we just slap `/archive/master.zip` onto the end of the URL.
 This